perfmark/perfmark/README.md

 *   **Dynamically Enabled**: PerfMark can be enabled or disabled at runtime.
 When disabled, PerfMark has *zero overhead*, taking advantage of the JIT compiler to remove the tracing.

-*   **Inter-thread Communication**: Existing profilers have difficultly expressing which thread wakes up and executes work on another thread.
+*   **Inter-thread Communication**: Existing profilers have difficulty expressing which thread wakes up and executes work on another thread.
 PerfMark allows users to express this relationship explicitly, making for a clear picture of how code flows.